 The Institute for Technology and Management (ITM) was born of a group of professors, highly qualified and having held senior positions in industry, who were interested in management education.
 Under the leadership of P.V.
 Ramana, ITM sought to provide management education without involving big business, politicians, or state aid.
 The answer was to seek collaboration with a reputed business school in the USA.
 This became possible with an academic association developed with Southern New Hampshire University.
 The terms of the collaboration between SNHU and ITM stated that ITM should maintain and follow standards recommended by SNHU in terms of textbooks, faculty qualifications, admission procedures, library and computer facilities, etc. To ensure ITM’s compliance with these recommendations, SNHU faculty exchange will be encouraged, and SNHU administrators will try to make an annual visit to observe operations.

 The Graduate Programs of Southern New Hampshire University are structured somewhat different than many graduate programs in the United States.
-It operates on a year-round schedule consisting of four twelve-week terms - September, December, March, and June.
-For the convenience of students, the program can be started at any one of these four dates.
+It operates on a year-round schedule consisting of five ten-week terms.
+For the convenience of students, the program can be started at any one of these five terms.
 There are several master’s degree programs available.
 Each degree option has its own requirements although they share a core of several common courses.
 Thus there is a great deal of flexibility and choice, which means different students may be taking different courses at the same time.
 SNHU also offers a variety of certificates that allow you to specialize in a particular area.
 These Certificates require some additional course work.

 The ITM collaboration with SNHU was designed to accomplish two purposes.
 First, many students from India have a three-year Bachelors Degree that is not equivalent to a United States four- year bachelor’s degree.
 This fourth year requirement can be met by taking one year or three terms at ITM.
 This year will be considered equivalent to a Postgraduate Diploma.
 Second, for those students who have four year degrees, most of which are technical, the first year is designed to provide the business background requirements necessary for beginning the graduate level courses in the Graduate school.
 Anyone completing this first year will be guaranteed unconditional admission to the M.B.A. or M.S. business degree programs if grades are above 60 in all courses.
 Part-time M.B.A. students at ITM must complete four terms or 16 courses to qualify for the same guaranteed unconditional admission.